 Shoulder surfing may sound like a daring summer recreational activity, but it is an attack method that is commonly used by criminals.
-This phrase describes the action of someone spying on you while you use a device (e.g., to type your computer password or debit card PIN.)
+This phrase describes the action of someone spying on you while you use a device (e.g., to type in your computer password or debit card PIN.)

 Make a habit of checking your surroundings before entering your passwords or PINs.
-When in doubt, using your body or hand to block view of your entry can make all the difference.
+When in doubt, using your body or hand to block a view of your entry can make all the difference.